daattali/attalitech/index.md

 	  <div class="section-title">Our Values</div>
     <div id="values-text">
       At AttaliTech, we care about good code, good user experience, and doing things <b>right</b>.<br/><br/>
-      We don't just "get the job done" - we pay attention to the small details to get it done right.
-We believe in developing every project as if it were our own, never compromising on code quality or end-user experience.
-We focus on more than just delivering a final product - we're always looking for ways to add more value to our clients.
+      We believe in developing every project as if it's your own, <b>never </b>compromising on code quality or end-user experience.
+We focus on more than just delivering a final product - we're always looking for ways to add more <b>value</b> to our clients.
 Our clients enjoy peace of mind knowing they can trust us to deliver clean, robust, maintainable code that just works.
     </div>
     <a href="/contact" class="actionbtn">
-      <span class="far fa-envelope" aria-hidden="true"></span>
       Work With Us
     </a>
   </div>